 Whether it’s a big construction project like a house frame or a small-scale cabinet, every woodworking project that involves wood will inevitably require the challenge of connecting or joining two pieces of wood to form a larger structure.

-This article will delve into 15 different types of wood joints and the optimal scenarios for using each type to achieve the best possible results.
+The different types of wood joints and the optimal scenarios for using each type to achieve the best possible results,

 1. Lap Wood Joint